jinzaizhichi/dotfiles-5/README.md

 xcode-select --install
 ```

-In linux, you probably will get `git` right out of the box
+In Linux, you probably will get `git` right out of the box

 ### Login to the App Store